gtuck/web3400/php-code-examples.md

 This example demonstrates a basic usage of PHP sessions.
 Sessions are widely used for maintaining user state and data across page loads, making them essential for user authentication systems and any application that requires data to persist across multiple pages.

-##Baking Cookies
+## Baking Cookies

-Cookies in PHP are small pieces of data that are stored on the client's computer.
+Cookies in PHP are small pieces of data stored on the client's computer.
 They are typically used to remember information about the user for the duration of their visit or repeat visits.
 Here's a basic example of creating and working with cookies in PHP:

 **Setting a Cookie**